KWDB/docs/en/sql-reference/other-sql-statements/statistics-sql.md

 ### Privileges

-The user must have been granted the `SELECT` privilege on the specified table(s).
+The user must be a member of the `admin` role or have been granted the `SELECT` privilege on the specified table(s).

 ### Syntax